IT News

 Report Suspicious Activity

-• If you suspect a message to be a phishing attempt, you can quickly report it using Outlook's "Report Message" feature.
+• If you suspect a message to be a phishing attempt, you can quickly report it using Outlook's "Report Phish" feature.

-• If you are not using Outlook, or if you cannot determine if an email is legitimate or not, please forward the email to phish@miami.edu to notify the Enterprise IT Security Operations team.
+• If you are not using Outlook, or if you cannot determine if an email is legitimate or not, please forward the email to phish@miami.edu to notify the IT Security team.

 Review Email Best Practices